LaurentVeyssier/end-to-end-order-management-agentic-workflow/README.md

 - Improvements and next steps
 - How to run (Windows, UV)

+UPDATE:
+- improved agentic workflow using pydantic-ai SDK in place of smolagents + additonal tweaks

 ## 1) Executive summary
 - The project simulates a small paper company operated by a multi‑agent system that:
   - Parses free‑form customer orders.